 - Pour the brine mixture over the chicken breasts and set aside for at least 15 to 30 minutes.
 If you are doing this in advance, cover the meat and refrigerate the bowl of chicken and brine for up to 4-6 hours.

 - When ready, pour out the brine, then take each chicken piece and rinse under cold water.
 Then, pat dry with paper towels.
-It’s that easy, yet it makes a huge difference in texture and juiciness of the meat.
+It’s that easy, yet it makes a huge difference in the texture and juiciness of the meat.

 How to season the Chicken Breasts with SEASONING BLEND?